haskell/haskell-language-server/plugins/hls-call-hierarchy-plugin/README.md

 None.
 You can experience the whole feature without any setting.

 ## Configuration
 Enable default.
-You can disable it in the setting file (JSON format) whenever you like.
+You can disable it in the setting whenever you like.

+## Change log
+### 1.0.1.0
+- Support call hierarchy on type signatures.

 ## Acknowledgments
 Supported by